Zhang Wen (Eastern Wu)

-Zhang Wen (193–230), courtesy name Huishu, was an official of the state of Eastern Wu during the Three Kingdoms period of China.
+Zhang Wen (193–230), courtesy name Huishu, was a Chinese military general and politician of the state of Eastern Wu during the Three Kingdoms period of China.

 Family background and early career

 Zhang Wen was from Wu County, Wu Commandery, which is in present-day Suzhou, Jiangsu.
 The Zhang clan, which he was from, was one of the four most influential clans in Wu Commandery at the time.
 His father, Zhang Yun (張允), was famous in Wu Commandery for valuing friendship and having a low regard for material wealth.
 Zhang Yun also served as an assistant officer under the warlord Sun Quan, who became the founding emperor of Eastern Wu later.

 At a young age, Zhang Wen was already known for his good moral conduct and for having a dignified appearance.
 When Sun Quan heard about him, he asked his subjects: "Among his contemporaries, who is Zhang Wen comparable to?"
 Liu Ji said: "He is comparable to Quan Cong."
 However, Gu Yong had a different opinion: "Liu Ji doesn't know him well enough.
 No one is comparable to Zhang Wen."
 Sun Quan said: "If it is so, Zhang Yun must be still alive."
 When Zhang Wen was summoned to the Wu court to meet Sun Quan and his subjects, he impressed them with his demeanour and his eloquent responses to their questions.
 As he was about to leave, Zhang Zhao held his hand and said: "I entrust my plans to you.
 You should understand what I mean."
 Zhang Wen was then appointed as a Consultant (議郎) and Master of Writing in the Selection Bureau (選曹尚書).
 He was promoted to Crown Prince's Tutor (太子太傅) later and was highly regarded by Sun Quan.